sharmaasahill/webhook-repo/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-8.0+-brightgreen.svg)
 ![Status](https://img.shields.io/badge/Status-Ready-success.svg)

 A professional Flask application that receives GitHub webhook events and displays them through a beautiful, real-time web interface.
+This project captures repository events (push, pull request, merge) in real-time and stores them in MongoDB for monitoring and analysis.

-## Live Demo
+## Overview

-Visit the web interface at `http://localhost:5000` after setup to see real-time GitHub events flowing in automatically every 15 seconds.
+This application serves as a webhook receiver for GitHub repository events.
+It processes incoming webhook payloads, stores event data in MongoDB, and provides a real-time dashboard to monitor repository activities.
+The dashboard automatically refreshes every 15 seconds to display the latest events.

+## What This Project Does

+- **Receives GitHub Webhooks**: Listens for push, pull request, and merge events from GitHub repositories
+- **Stores Events in MongoDB**: Persists all events with structured data (author, branch, timestamp, etc.)
+- **Real-time Dashboard**: Provides a web interface that displays events in real-time with auto-refresh
+- **API Endpoints**: Exposes REST API endpoints to retrieve events programmatically
+- **Health Monitoring**: Includes health check endpoint for monitoring application status

 ## Key Features